-Mobile application security testing is a form a penetration testing that focuses on a mobile application specifically.
-The assessment is typically dynamic (conducted while the application is running) however, in some cases the source code can be made available for testing.
-Providing source code optimises testing time by allowing faster discovery and validation of security issues.
-This type of assessment is also commonly referred to as Mobile Application Penetration Test.
+Mobile application security testing is a form of penetration testing that focuses specifically on mobile applications.
+The assessment is typically dynamic, meaning the assessment is conducted while the application is running.
+However, in some cases the source code can be made available for testing to assist with vulnerability and security issue identification.
+Within the information security niche, mobile application security testing is also commonly referred to as mobile application penetration testing.

 Table of Contents

 Aptive’s mobile application testing methodology is based from the OWASP mobile security project and covers all aspects of the OWASP Mobile Top 10 for 2016 (detailed below) and incorporates experience and testing techniques used in other areas of security testing.
 An overview of our mobile security testing methodology is documented below, you can request our full methodology here.

 Mobile application assessment provides a complete assessment of your mobile application helping identify security risks within your mobile applications.
 Clear remediation instructions are provided with consultant assisted remediation guidance, helping you understand and secure your mobile applications.

 Identify Mobile App Security issues that can endanger your users, expose sensitive information and damage company integrity.

 Aptive provide mobile app security testing for the following mobile platforms:

 The first stage of the engagement involves taking time to learn the target applications purpose and assess it’s functionality.
 This information is then used to correctly scope and assess the level of effort and time required to assess the mobile application.

 Building the test environment to conduct the mobile application security test, based on the scoping specifics and data collected at the information gathering stage.